HMS Gannet (stone frigate): Transfer of SAR function to HM Coastguard

 With effect from 1 January 2016, the SAR function which had been performed by the Gannet SAR Flight was transferred to Bristow Helicopters, acting on behalf of Her Majesty's Coastguard, part of the UK's Maritime and Coastguard Agency.
 The Coastguard are housed in a purpose-built hangar nearby.
 HMS Gannet's status was reviewed in 2015, with a strong case for "Defence of the Clyde" operations being relocated to Northern Ireland as proposed by DIO.
 A strong case was put forward defending Gannet including its existing infrastructure, better climate and access to the Clyde being led by the Commanding Officer at the time.
 It now remains open serving as a Forward Operating Base, primarily as in "Defence of the Clyde" and supporting various detachments and major exercises such as Joint Warrior.
 The Last Commanding Officer, Lt Cdr C E Fuller RN, was not replaced with the command and control element now being served from RNAS Culdrose in Cornwall and a small staff in situ to run day-to-day operations.

 Units

 A number of units were here at some point:

 Role and operations

 HMS Gannet is a forward operating base used by detachments of Royal Navy Merlin HM2 helicopters which are deployed from RNAS Culdrose as and when required.
-The anti-submarine warfare helicopters support the biannual Joint Warrior exercises and the Submarine Command Course, provide a helicopter capability to the navy's smaller vessels during operational sea training and offer protection to Vanguard-class nuclear-powered ballistic missile submarines as the arrive and depart their home port at Faslane.
+The anti-submarine warfare helicopters support the biannual Joint Warrior exercises and the Submarine Command Course, provide a helicopter capability to the navy's smaller vessels during operational sea training and offer protection to Vanguard-class nuclear-powered ballistic missile submarines as they arrive and depart their home port at Faslane.